 The earnings of a startup are calculated on the basis of sales revenue minus expenses and depreciation.
 This means that any expenses that are incurred that help with the sale of goods or services and any reduction in the value of the assets that have been used in the business are subtracted from the total value of the items or services that have been sold.
 The remaining figure is the total profit earned during the year and this is the taxable amount.

-Apart from this, since it can be challenging for smaller companies to keep track of the expenses, sales, depreciation and invoices, the government has also introduced the Presumptive Scheme of Taxation.
+Apart from this, since it can be challenging for smaller startups to keep track of the expenses, sales, depreciation and invoices in their early stages, the government has also introduced the Presumptive Taxation Scheme.

 Understanding income tax for startups